 Dear Colleagues, for all the questions you may have about your working conditions, we have updated the Personal Frequently Asked Questions on our public and private web spaces (IntrAMU). available here

 The principle is face-to-face work.
-However, based on a ministerial circular of September 1st, 2020, I invite you to work at a distance in three cases:
+However, on the basis of a ministerial circular of 1 September 2020, I invite distance working in three cases:

-- on the proposal of the hierarchical authority, certain teams may carry out part of their work remotely by rotation in order to respect the physical distance between colleagues and avoid excessive concentration in the premises.
+- on a proposal from the line authority, certain teams may carry out part of their work remotely on a rotational basis in order to respect the physical distance between these colleagues and avoid excessive concentration on the premises.

-- the vulnerable persons according to the new list of the Decree of 29/08/2020, by law, as well as those previously considered as vulnerable persons can work partially or totally at a distance, on medical certificate.
+- Vulnerable persons according to the new list of the Decree of 29/08/2020, as of right, as well as those previously considered as vulnerable persons can work partially or totally remotely, upon medical certificate.

 - the participants in the telework experiment continue as planned.

-I would like to remind you that the working group on the widespread introduction of telework within AMU is moving forward quickly and constructively.
+I would like to remind you that the working group on the general implementation of telework within AMU is progressing quickly and constructively.
 A questionnaire was sent to you by e-mail this week, it is important for us to know your opinions and your needs in the perspective of the next telework deployment.

 5. Launch of the Climate Council